unnus/unnus/content/podcast/season-one/healthcare-social-media.md

 Sliman:

-So to jump right in to our questions, I'm really curious, what led you to be a dentist as opposedto  other fields of healthcare?
+So to jump right in to our questions, I'm really curious, what led you to be a dentist as opposed to  other fields of healthcare?

 Teffani: